Derpnezz/portfolio/README.md

 ## Deployment

+To deploy, I used [Vercel](https://vercel.com). <br>
-Deploy the website on Vercel or any other hosting service by following their deployment process.
-For Vercel, simply push your repository to GitHub, link your repo to Vercel, and the platform will handle the rest.
+Simply push your repository to GitHub, link your repo to Vercel, and the platform will handle the rest.

 ## Future enhancements